Senzing/poc-viewer/README.md

 **adhoc flow ...**
 1. search joe smith *(where "joe smith" is the name of an entity you want to lookup)*
 2. get 123 *(where 123 is one of the entity_ids returned by the search)*
-3. why 123 *(if entity 123 consists of multiple records)*
+3. why 123 *(if entity 123 consists of multiple records and you want to know why they resolved)*
 4. compare 123,145 *(where 123 and 145 are two entity_ids you want to compare)*
 5. why 123,145 *(where 123 and 145 are two entity_ids you want to see why they did not resolve)*

 *Notes:*
-- Be sure to type "help why" to understand to colors and symbols a why report shows.
+- Be sure to type "help why" to understand what the colors and symbols mean.
 - Use "scroll" immediately after any table that is cut off as screen wrapping has been turned off.
 This will allow you to see the entire table and pan left and right, up and down.

 **browsing statistics and examples ...**